Baileyectomy

 Container

 A collection of four sumps I pulled out from under the benches.
-Scott never installed the four dewatering wells he told me he was going to put in in December.
+Contractor A (who failed to do proper site dewatering and thus caused the problems with our soil) never installed the four dewatering wells he told me he was going to put in in December.
 But not for lack of sumps, apparently.
 Well, into the lock box they went; I have no use for four inefficient submersible pumps.

 Sumps

 The lockbox filled up with stuff.
-Actually, we added more things after I took this photo, including some of Scott's extension cords and a weird metal plate thing.
+Actually, we added more things after I took this photo, including some of Contractor A's extension cords (part of his incredibly crappy electrical work on the site, the electrical work he claimed was done by a contractor who does not exist in California) and a weird metal plate thing.
 I don't know what it is, but it's not mine.

 Box, full